mohanlallothiya/personalised_todolist/README.md

 - new item can be added to list by clicking +

-- checkbox is used for deleting the item from todoList
+- delete icon is used for deleting the item from todoList

 - can create multiple custom list by passing title in URL